rsnk96/Ubuntu-Setup-Scripts/README.md

   ```

   If you still want to be able to receive the benefits of CPU optimization to whatever extent you can, then hit `cat /proc/cpuinfo` and see what `sse`s are available under flags
+* If you run into compilation problems or something else during OpenCV installation, make sure to remove the entire `build` folder inside `opencv` directory before rebuilding, otherwise strange errors can pop up.
 * Building Tensorflow from source has different configuration options, info on which can be seen on [Tensorflow's Build from Source page](https://www.tensorflow.org/install/source).
 Note that by default, 2.x version of Tensorflow will be built, to build 1.x version, add `--config=v1` to the bazel build command
 * If you want to install a specific version of OpenCV or Tensorflow, i.e different from the latest release, make the following changes.
 The scripts should work with different versions but they haven't been tested
   * OpenCV